|CONCESSION (Pensioners only)||$57.00|

 Half a century on, John Williamson has made an art of expertly capturing Australia in song.
 Painting lyrical pictures of our unique fauna and flora, landscapes and people, John has encapsulated the beauty, wonder and, sometimes, heartbreak of life Down Under.
 From boabs to billabongs and snowy mountains to sandy beaches, the Mallee-born songwriter’s 52 albums¬–including 20 original studio albums–have traversed Australia like a dust-covered road train, deftly moving between larrikin humour and touching pathos.

-’The Winding Back Tour’ takes in more than 40 dates across Australia through to the end of 2021.
+'The Winding Back Tour’ takes in more than 40 dates across Australia through to early 2022.

 Perhaps John’s greatest legacy is making Australians proud of their country and of who they are.
 So, don’t miss him, True Blue himself, in your town or city for what could be the final time.